AlexWendland/public-note/OMSCS/CS6200/Week 1 - Knapsack Problem.md

 - Where you can have at most a given number of each object, and
 - Where you can have an infinite amount of each object.

+We will focus on the first problem for the next sections.

 ## Greedy solution

 > [!example] Greed's downfall